Talks scheduled on Tuesday 7th afternoon:

 R. Bompis: Price expansions for regular down barrier options in local volatility models

-Abstract: We introduce option price expansions for regular barrier options focusing on the down and out case.
-In the framework of time-dependent local volatility models and martingale assets, we derive new formulas using a Gaussian proxy model and a method mixing Ito calculus and PDE approach.
-We also provide error estimates and we illustrate the accuracy of our formulas throughout numerical experiments.
+Abstract: They introduce option price expansions for regular barrier options focusing on the down and out case.
+In the framework of time-dependent local volatility models and martingale assets, they derive new formulas using a Gaussian proxy model and a method mixing Ito calculus and PDE approach.
+They also provide error estimates and they illustrate the accuracy of their formulas throughout numerical experiments.

 M. Dubois: Portfolio allocation under parameter uncertainty

-Abstract: We consider an investor who faces parameter uncertainty in a continuous- time financial market.
-We model the investor preference by a power utility function leading to constant relative risk aversion.
-We show that the loss in expected utility is large when using a simple plug-in strategy for unknown parameters.
-We also show that the loss due to estimation depends crucially on the coefficient of relative risk aversion.
-We provide theoretical results that show the trade-off between holding a well-diversified portfolio and a portfolio that is robust against estimation errors.
-To reduce the effect of estimation, we constrain the weights of the risky assets with an L1-norm leading to a sparse portfolio.
-We provide analytical results that show how the sparsity of the constrained portfolio depends on the coefficient of relative risk aversion.
-Based on a simulation study, we demonstrate the existence of an optimal bound on the L1-norm for each level of relative risk aversion.
+Abstract: They consider an investor who faces parameter uncertainty in a continuous- time financial market.
+They model the investor preference by a power utility function leading to constant relative risk aversion.
+They show that the loss in expected utility is large when using a simple plug-in strategy for unknown parameters.
+They also show that the loss due to estimation depends crucially on the coefficient of relative risk aversion.
+They provide theoretical results that show the trade-off between holding a well-diversified portfolio and a portfolio that is robust against estimation errors.
+To reduce the effect of estimation, they constrain the weights of the risky assets with an L1-norm leading to a sparse portfolio.
+They provide analytical results that show how the sparsity of the constrained portfolio depends on the coefficient of relative risk aversion.
+Based on a simulation study, they demonstrate the existence of an optimal bound on the L1-norm for each level of relative risk aversion.

 P. Fodra: A semi Markov model for market microstructure and high-frequency trading

 Abstract: The aim of this work is to construct a model for the asset price in a limit order book which captures the main stylized facts of the market microstructure, and that is tractable for dealing with optimal high frequency trading by stochastic control methods.
-For this purpose, we introduce a model describing the fluctuations of a tick-by-tick single asset price based on Markov renewal processes.
-We consider a point process associated to the timestamps of the price jumps, and the marks associated to the price increments.
-By modeling the marks with a suitable Markov chain, we can reproduce the strong mean-reversion of price returns known as microstructure noise.
-Moreover, using a Markov renewal process, we can model the presence of spikes in the intensity of the market activity, i.e. the volatility clustering.
-We also provide simple parametric and nonparametric statistical procedures for the estimation of our model.
-We obtain closed-form formulae for the mean signature plot, and show the diffusive behavior of our model at large scale limit.
-We illustrate our results by numerical simulations, and find that our model is consistent with empirical data on futures Euribor and Eurostoxx.
-In a second part, we use a dynamic programming approach for a problem of optimal high frequency trading where the stock price is a Markov renewal process and the modelling of market orders takes into account the adverse selection risk.
-We show a reduced-form for the value function of the associated control problem, and provide a convergent and computational scheme for solving the problem.
+For this purpose, they introduce a model describing the fluctuations of a tick-by-tick single asset price based on Markov renewal processes.
+They consider a point process associated to the timestamps of the price jumps, and the marks associated to the price increments.
+By modeling the marks with a suitable Markov chain, they can reproduce the strong mean-reversion of price returns known as microstructure noise.
+Moreover, using a Markov renewal process, they can model the presence of spikes in the intensity of the market activity, i.e. the volatility clustering.
+They also provide simple parametric and nonparametric statistical procedures for the estimation of their model.
+They obtain closed-form formulae for the mean signature plot, and show the diffusive behavior of their model at large scale limit.
+They illustrate their results by numerical simulations, and find that their model is consistent with empirical data on futures Euribor and Eurostoxx.
+In a second part, they use a dynamic programming approach for a problem of optimal high frequency trading where the stock price is a Markov renewal process and the modelling of market orders takes into account the adverse selection risk.
+They show a reduced-form for the value function of the associated control problem, and provide a convergent and computational scheme for solving the problem.
 Numerical tests display the shape of optimal policies for the market making problem.
-We decompose, within an ARCH framework, the daily volatility of stocks into overnight and intra-day contributions.
-We find, as perhaps expected, that the overnight and intra-day returns behave completely differently.
+They decompose, within an ARCH framework, the daily volatility of stocks into overnight and intra-day contributions.
+They find, as perhaps expected, that the overnight and intra-day returns behave completely differently.
 For example, while past intra-day returns affect equally the future intra-day and overnight volatilities, past overnight returns have a weak effect on future intra-day volatilities (except for the very next one) but impact substantially future overnight volatilities.
 The exogenous component of overnight volatilities is found to be close to zero, which means that the lion’s share of overnight volatility comes from feedback effects.
 The residual kurtosis of returns is small for intraday returns but infinite for overnight returns.
-We provide a plausible interpretation for these findings, and show that our Intra-day/Overnight model significantly outperforms the standard ARCH framework based on daily returns for Out-of-Sample predictions. (in collaboration with Huyen Pham)
+They provide a plausible interpretation for these findings, and show that their Intra-day/Overnight model significantly outperforms the standard ARCH framework based on daily returns for Out-of-Sample predictions. (in collaboration with Huyen Pham)

 W. Huang: Simulating and analyzing order book data: The queue-reactive model

-Abstract: Through the analysis of a dataset of ultra high frequency order book updates, we introduce a model which accommodates the empirical properties of the full order book together with the stylized facts of lower frequency financial data.
-To do so, we split the time interval of interest into periods in which a well chosen reference price, typically the mid price, remains constant.
-Within these periods, we view the limit order book as a Markov queuing system.
-Indeed, we assume that the intensities of the order flows only depend on the current state of the order book.
-We establish the limiting behavior of this model and estimate its parameters from market data.
-Then, in order to design a relevant model for the whole period of interest, we use a stochastic mechanism that allows for switches from one period of constant reference price to another.
-Beyond enabling to reproduce accurately the behavior of market data, we show that our framework can be very useful for practitioners, notably as a market simulator or as a tool for the transaction cost analysis of complex trading algorithms.
+Abstract: Through the analysis of a dataset of ultra high frequency order book updates, they introduce a model which accommodates the empirical properties of the full order book together with the stylized facts of lower frequency financial data.
+To do so, they split the time interval of interest into periods in which a well chosen reference price, typically the mid price, remains constant.
+Within these periods, they view the limit order book as a Markov queuing system.
+Indeed, they assume that the intensities of the order flows only depend on the current state of the order book.
+They establish the limiting behavior of this model and estimate its parameters from market data.
+Then, in order to design a relevant model for the whole period of interest, they use a stochastic mechanism that allows for switches from one period of constant reference price to another.
+Beyond enabling to reproduce accurately the behavior of market data, they show that their framework can be very useful for practitioners, notably as a market simulator or as a tool for the transaction cost analysis of complex trading algorithms.

 A. Iuga: Reflexions on Market Impact

-Abstract: We empirically study the market impact of a set of orders executed by CA Cheuvreux trading desk during 2010 in the European equity markets.
-We are specically interested in large trading orders that are executed incrementally, which we call meta-orders or hidden orders.
-We are focusing on three important aspects:
+Abstract: They empirically study the market impact of a set of orders executed by CA Cheuvreux trading desk during 2010 in the European equity markets.
+They are specically interested in large trading orders that are executed incrementally, which they call meta-orders or hidden orders.
+They are focusing on three important aspects:

 – the evolution of the market impact from the beginning to the completion of the meta-order,